-The Index of multiple deprivation score in Hatfield ward is 26.5, with 13.6% of the population living in poverty, this is significantly higher than Doncaster and England at 16.6% and 12.9% respectively.
-This trend continues in the percentage of children living poverty which is at 20.2% for the ward, significantly higher than England's 17.1%.
+The Index of multiple deprivation score in the Hatfield ward is 26.5, with 13.6% of the population living in poverty, this is significantly higher than Doncaster and England at 16.6% and 12.9% respectively.
+This trend continues in the percentage of children living in poverty which is at 20.2% for the ward, significantly higher than England's 17.1%.
 Although the older people in poverty index (IDAOPI) is not significantly different to Doncaster and England, at 13.7%, there are a significant amount of older people living alone in the ward, with the percentage of people aged 65 and over who are living alone at 24.4%.

-The IMD score in Dunsville is 11.94, this indicates that Dunsville is ranked the 77th most deprived community in Doncaster (out of 88), placing it amongst the communities with the lowest levels of deprivation.
-Within the Hatfield ward, Dunsville has the lowest levels of deprivation of the 5 communities.
+The IMD score in Hatfield is 15.80, this indicates that Hatfield is ranked the 69th most deprived community in Doncaster (out of 88), placing it amongst the communities with the lowest levels of deprivation.